 This page supports the teaching and learning needs of the School of Nursing in Bloomington.
 We provide access to a wide range of clinical and biomedical tools and resources and offer research consultations.
-Printed nursing books are primarily found in the Life Sciences Library in Jordan Hall, A304.
+Printed nursing books are primarily found in the Herman B Wells Library.
 Most new books and videos and all journals are online.
 Books and other media may be searched for in IUCAT.
 Below are links to find our journals.

 Evidence-Based Medicine Reviews - Cochrane DSR, ACP Journal Club, and DARE